 What More Would You Like Harvard Business School to Know?

 Most top business schools expect you to answer one or more specific essay questions.
-In contrast, Harvard Business School for the 2017-2018 admissions season places the onus on the applicant to ask and answer their own question in what just might be the most difficult MBA application essay prompt of them all:
+In contrast, Harvard Business School for the last few admissions cycles has placed the onus on the applicant to ask and answer their own question in what just might be the most difficult MBA application essay prompt of them all:

 “As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program?”